PlanetSKI Completes Ski Club GB Reps Course

 Perhaps I should have picked up from our earlier classroom sessions, that a more conservative approach was called for, but hey ho.

-A couple of early morning two-hour classroom sessions listening to Mike Austin, a highly qualified mountain guide, explain what causes avalanches and how to read the avalanche reports.
+A couple of early morning two-hour classroom sessions from Mike Austin, a qualified mountain guide, explained what causes avalanches and how to read the avalanche reports.

 Essential stuff if you are heading off piste.

-Having spent years scoping for good lines to ski from the chairlift, I now have a greater appreciation of what looks sensible and how to minimize risk.
+Having spent years scoping for good lines to ski from the chairlift, I now have a greater appreciation of what looks sensible and how to minimise risk.

 Mike showed some horrific looking avalanche videos that reminded me of having been in similar situations.